Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Sigma$ mass spectrum via the QCD sum rules: Numerical results and discussions

 We can take the pole residues as basic input parameters and study the two-body strong decays,

 with the three-point QCD sum rules to estimate the decay widths and choose the ideal channels to search for those pentaquark states $P_{cs}^+$, where the superscript $+$ stands for the positive electric charge, we present the thresholds of the meson-baryon pairs in the unit $\rm{MeV}$ in the bracket.
 As the two octets ${\mathbf{8}}_1$ and ${\mathbf{8}}_2$ in Eq.\eqref{two-octet} could mix with each other, the decays to the charmonium plus light baryon octet are allowed.

-Experimentally, the $P_c^+(4312/4380/4440/4457)$ and $P_{cs}^0(4338/4459)$ were observed in the $J/\psi p$ and $J/\psi \Lambda$ invariant mass distributions, respectively,
+Up to now, we could reproduce the masses of the existing $P_c$ and $P_{cs}$ states both in the diquark-diquark-antiquark type and color singlet-singlet type hidden-charm pentaquark scenarios except for the $P_c(4337)$, whose mass could be reproduced only in the diquark-diquark-antiquark type pentaquark scenario \cite{WangZG-Pc12-Jpsip}.
+Compared to the color singlet-singlet type pentaquark states, the diquark-diquark-antiquark type pentaquark states have a more copious spectroscopy.
+However, we cannot assign a hadron unambiguously based on the mass alone, furthermore, the masses have uncertainties.
+We should study their strong decays exclusively and examine the partial decay widths carefully to diagnose their nature as different substructures lead to quite different branching fractions, which are expected to be our next works.